Trankdev/EV-RL-Honours-Project/README.md

 Scenarios - All relevant SUMO files for a scenario.
 Each Scenario should be it's own folder.
 (Could have subfolder(s) for differing demands/rou.xml files for a given network/net.xml file??)

 Scripts - contains Evaluation, Training and Utils sub folders
-  - Training - used to train the agent
+  - Training - Used to train the agent (e.g. MAPPO or DQN).
+Produces trained models, logs, and configuration files.
-  - Evaluation - used after Agent is trained and is to test the agent
+  - Evaluation - Used after the agent is trained to test its performance.
+Includes scripts for different algorithms (DQN and MAPPO) and reports metrics such as reward, ambulance travel time, and civilian waiting time.
-  - Utils - misc. file for plotting results and other utilities
+  - Utils - Contains utility scripts for plotting and analysing results (e.g. comparing baseline vs trained agent performance).

 src – Reinforcement Learning environment and agents
   - agents – Contains RL agent implementations